osg-htc/docs/docs/data/stashcache/install-cache.md

 network to cache data frequently used on the OSG, reducing data transfer over the wide-area network and decreasing access latency.

+!!! note
+    The OSDF cache was previously named "Stash Cache" and some documentation and software may use the old name.

 Before Starting
 ---------------